konflux-ci/community/ADRs.md

 * The author is responsible for responding to all threads.
 * At the end of two weeks, KGC will deliberate on the feature.
 * Within two weeks, the KGC will either approve it, reject it, or extend the comment period for another 2 weeks and announce it on the community call.
+* In all cases, the KGC is responsible for making the decision.
+This includes situations where some community comments are against the idea while others support it.

 When an ADR is **accepted**, it means that it's the intended direction of the project.